Rafase282/MyFCCWiki/Build a Random Quote Machine.md

 Note that you can either put your quotes into an array and show them at random, or use an API to get quotes, such as [http://forismatic.com/en/api/](http://forismatic.com/en/api/).

 ## My HTML Code Snippets
+## My CSS Code Snippets
+There is no much CSS used here.
+First I used this site [http://colorsafe.co/](http://colorsafe.co/) for picking colors, size and fonts.
+I also checked this site [http://www.w3schools.com/cssref/css_websafe_fonts.asp](http://www.w3schools.com/cssref/css_websafe_fonts.asp) for the default family fonts.